-With a volume of $17.403 \cdot 10^6$ m3 in 2016 (i.e., +3,380% in 42 years; UGRH, 2016), Lake Palcacocha is among the largest moraine-dammed lakes in the Cordillera Blanca.
-Further potential for lake growth is, nevertheless, limited by topographic
+With a volume of $17.403 \times 10^6$ m in 2016 (i.e., +3380 % in 42 years; UGRH, 2016), lake Palcacocha is among the largest moraine-dammed lakes in the Cordillera Blanca.
+Further potential for lake growth is, nevertheless, limited by topographic constraints of lateral side moraines and bedrock slope reached in the rear part of the lake.
+According to the recent lake inventory and GLOF susceptibility assessment (Emmer et al., 2016), Palcacocha is among the lakes susceptible to the production of a GLOF, which could be triggered by rapid landslide processes from surrounding moraines, ice and rock slopes.
+A detailed study of a potential landslide-induced outburst flood was performed by Klimeš et al. (2016) and flood and inundation hazard modeling for Huaraz was published by Somos-Valenzuela et al. (2016) and Frey et al.

-- 150 constraints of lateral side moraines and bedrock slope reached in the rear part of the lake.
-According to the recent lake inventory and GLOF susceptibility assessment (Emmer et al., 2016), Palcacocha is among the lakes susceptible to produce a GLOF, which could be triggered by rapid landslide processes from surrounding moraines, ice and rock slopes.
-Detailed study of potential landslide-induced outburst flood was performed by (Klimeš et al., 2016) and flood and inundation hazard modelling for Huaraz was published by (Somos-Valenzuela et al., 2016) and (Frey et al., 2018), suggesting a decreasing hazard level if - 155 the water level is lowered.
-The population of Huaraz has increased from approximately 12,000 residents at the time of the 1941 GLOF to about 140,000 today, with tens of thousands inhabiting the path that the 1941 followed along the Quillcay River.
+(2018), suggesting a decreasing hazard level if the water level is lowered.
+The population of Huaraz has increased from approximately 12 000 residents at the time of the 1941 GLOF to about 140 000 today, with tens of thousands inhabiting the path that the 1941 followed along the Quillcay River.